 In addition, when you have LTCi protecting your assets, you’ll be able to:

-will pay for it.
+My health insurance will pay for it.

 Most basic health insurance plans provide for preventive service, not long-term care.
 And Medicare limits coverage to 100 days of care in a skilled nursing facility.
 That doesn't cover care in an assisted living facility or at home – where you're more likely to want it.